Welcome to Personality Central

-Assuming an environment is supportive to their development, most INFJs would have developed Extraverted Feeling and Introverted Intuition by 20 years or so.
+Assuming an environment is supportive of their development, most INFJs would have developed Extraverted Feeling and Introverted Intuition by 20 years or so.

 Their areas of improvement will most likely come from the underdeveloped sides of Extraverted Sensing and Introverted Thinking.
 Below are some suggestions for improvement:

 • Break your big ideas down to specific tangible steps

 • Share your insights early and in specific language so that others can understand